dabblelab/dabble-alexa-with-sohini/Episode 3/Audio Formatting with Audacity.md

 Open the file to convert.
 1. Set the Project Rate in the lower-left corner to `16000`.
 2. Click File > Export Audio and change the Save as type to `MP3 Files`.
 3. Click Options, set the `Quality` to `48 kbps` and the `Bit Rate Mode` to `Constant`.
+Source : https://developer.amazon.com/en-US/docs/alexa/custom-skills/speech-synthesis-markup-language-ssml-reference.html